advntgs/advblog/README.md

 Title is the title of the post which is always in quotes.

 The author is your first name in all lowercase.
+(Unless you don't have an author set up yet.)

 You can add as many categories as you wish within the brackets, seperated by a comma.